valerie-valentine/ham-study-buddies-mobile/README.md

 ## Features

 - **Pomodoro Timer**: Stay focused and productive with the Pomodoro Timer feature.
-- **Task Management**: Manage tasks seamlessly within the app.
+- **Task Management**:  Organize tasks effortlessly with the in-app notepad tracker.
-- **Virtual Hamster Companion**: Nurture your virtual hamster companion and their space as you complete tasks.
+- **Virtual Hamster Companion**: Complete tasks to nurture your virtual hamster and customize their space with decorative items.

 # Prerequisites